Ahmedmostafa2000/mask_detection_model/readme.md

 ## Upcoming updates:

-A readme update will be uploaded soon isa
 A demo will be uploaded soon
 A realtime implementation will be uploaded
 A predict script will be uploaded
+V2 (soon will be uploaded):
+  - added another dataset
+  - added early stopping

 Notes:
 - this model was trained on Google Collab GPU